For millions of students around the country, special education teachers make a huge difference in their lives.

 Many special education teachers pursue certification in a particular subfield of special education.
 These subfields include:

-- Physical and health impairment.
-Teachers with this certification work with children who have physical impairments (such as muscular dystrophy) or health impairments (like epilepsy) which may impair learning.
+This special education teacher certification works with children who have physical impairments (such as muscular dystrophy) or health impairments (like epilepsy) which may impair learning.

-- Deaf and hard of hearing.
-To become certified to teach students with hearing loss, educators must be proficient in sign language and even lip reading.
+To become certified to teach students with hearing loss, the Special Ed teacher must be proficient in sign language and even lip reading.